Execution Types

 The risk: Rules only work if you follow them.
 Without accountability mechanisms, traders tend to override their own rules precisely when the rules matter most -- during drawdowns and after large wins.

+Semi-automated execution is a style where the human handles signal selection but the machine handles order placement, stop management, and exits.
 Core execution components are automated while the trader retains higher-level control.
 For example, the trader identifies the setup manually but uses automated order placement, stop management, and partial take-profit logic.
 Alerts fire when conditions align; the trader approves the trade.

 Best for: Traders who want consistency in execution mechanics but are not ready to fully automate signal generation.
 Works well for swing setups on BTC/USDT where you have time to evaluate before triggering.